KripaPanchagnula/Bridge-Simulations/README.md

 # Bridge-Simulations
-This is a Python library, based on `anntzer/redeal`, which in turn is based on [Thomas Andrews' Deal](https://bridge.thomasoandrews.com/deal/), which is a tool to generate bridge deals, specifying various constraints.
+This is a Python library, based on [Anntzers' Redeal](https://github.com/anntzer/redeal), which in turn is based on [Thomas Andrews' Deal](https://bridge.thomasoandrews.com/deal/), which is a tool to generate bridge deals, specifying various constraints.
 These deals can also be analysed with [Bo Haglund's Double Dummy Solver](https://github.com/dds-bridge/dds), with the Windows' dll found in `src/dds-64.dll`.

 # Installation
 To install this, clone the repository ```git clone https://github.com/KripaPanchagnula/Bridge-Simulations.git```